-At the current time, each student is assigned a Chromebook for use during the school day.
+Each student is assigned a Chromebook for use during the school day.
 Students in grades TK-4 are not allowed to take home their device without specific permission.
-For the 2022-2023 school, students in grades 5 and 6 will be allowed to take their device back and forth to school.
+Students in grades 5 and 6 will be allowed to take their device to and from school.
+Students will be responsible for the device for approximately four years, at which time they will be issued a new device.
+Sixth grade students will take their devices to junior high while still attending CVUSD.
 During registration, each family agreed to the CVUSD Technology and Network Acceptable Use Policy and agreed to the stipulations outlined within that agreement.
 The student is agreeing to take reasonable care of the equipment and may be held liable for willful damage or reckless usage that makes the device inoperable.